ananthakumaran/ananthakumaran.github.com/_posts/thoughts/5-3-2010-try-to-be-lazy.markdown

 Don't Repeat Yourself
 ---------------------
-Every time when i start to do some work i find myself doing some  repetitive non productive work again and again.
-I used to type a series of commands in the system to set up the working envirorment.For example consider i am going to write a new post for my blog, then i will do the following things
+Every time when i start to do some work, i find myself doing some  repetitive, non productive work again and again.
+To set up the working envirorment, i used to type a series of commands in the system.For example consider i am going to write a new post for my blog, i will do the following things

 		Press window + R
 		Type cmd